-Families who move into the area who require a place(s) at a Darlington school must contact the Schools Admissions Section at the Town Hall.
-Parents will be sent an In-year Application Form (IYAF) out and directed to the Council's website for a copy of the Guide for Parents (paper copies are also available on request).
-Should a place be available at a school requested by a parent, a meeting with the Head Teacher must take place before a start date is agreed.
+Families who are looking for a place whose child/ren currently don't attend a Darlington school can either apply online using the online portal on Darlington Borough Council's website or by contacting the Schools Admissions Section at the Town Hall.
+Parents will be sent out a paper version of the In-year Application Form (IYAF) and directed to the Council's website for a copy of the Guide for Parents (paper copies are also available on request).
+Should a place be available a meeting with the Head Teacher must take place before a start date is agreed.

-Should however a parent request a place at a maintained school that has no places available, then they will be informed about the appeals process and the availability of alternative school places within the Borough of Darlington.
+Should however a parent request a place and there are no places available, then they will be informed about the appeals process and the availability of alternative school places within the Borough of Darlington.